 - Currently Not Collectible – When your financial situation is such that you do not have the funds to pay the taxes owed, the IRS might agree to put your account in Currently Not Collectible status.
 The IRS might agree to not begin collections until you are in a financial situation that allows you to pay what you owe.

-- Offer in Compromise – An offer in compromise is a settlement that allows you to pay less than the full amount of your tax debt and become square with the IRS.
-The IRS will check that your situation qualifies you for this program based on your ability to pay, income, assets, and debt.
+- IRS Offer in Compromise – An offer in compromise is a settlement that allows you to pay less than the full amount of your tax liability and become square with the IRS.
+The IRS will check that your situation qualifies you for this program based on your ability to pay, income, assets, and liability.

 - Filing Back Tax Returns – If you haven’t filed your taxes in a while, your tax help attorney can help you get those past-due returns filed.
 If after filing your back tax returns you find that you owe money, your attorney can help you set up payment arrangements with the IRS that will work for you.